viamrobotics/docs/docs/_index.md

 Sync sensor, image, and any other data from all your machines to the cloud, where you can manage and query it.

+Example use cases:

+- Capture sensor data on 100s of boats and sync it to the cloud when machines have internet connectivity.

+- Use machine learning to detect wildlife and when detected start data capture and send alerts.

 Also triggers

 For more information, see [Data Management](/services/data/).